IBM/telco-network-cloud-drivers/content/reference/glossary.md

 # Virtual Network Function Component, VNFC
 Virtual Network Function Components (VNFs) are virtualized internal component of a VNF in the NFV architecture which provides a defined subfunction of a VNF.
 VNFCs map N:1 with their VNF and a single instance of a component maps 1:1 with a Virtualization Container.

-In the TNCO model a VNFC is realized as a Resource.
+In the TNC-O model a VNFC is realized as a Resource.